This article will explain best practices for configuring your UniFi network with Chromecast/Google Home devices.

 Create a Separate SSID/VLAN

 To help segment and isolate traffic related to your Chromecast and Google Home devices, it is recommended to put these devices on a separate VLAN.
-This is possible with use of the USG’s MulticastDNS service that helps devices discover devices like Chromecast.
+This is possible with the use of the USG’s MulticastDNS reflector service that helps devices discover devices like Chromecast.

-- First, let’s walk through how to setup a VLAN in the UniFi Controller.
+- First, let’s walk through how to set up a VLAN in the UniFi Controller.
 Follow these steps:

 - Go to Settings > Networks.